Interside mobile menu

 interstride logo by Interstride

-If you don’t qualify for OPT or want to stay in the US after your OPT expires, you will need a US work visa.
-The four most common temporary work visas are the H-1B, E-2, TN, and O-1A.
-For international students seeking permanent residency, the two best employment-based green card options are EB-2 NIW and EB-1A.
-Each visa and green card has different qualifications, application requirements, and processing times.
+If you don’t qualify for OPT—or want to stay in the U.S. after your OPT period ends—you will need a U.S. work visa.
+Some of the most common temporary work visa options include the H-1B, E-2, TN, and O-1A.
+For students seeking permanent residency, common employment-based green card pathways include the EB-2 National Interest Waiver (NIW) and EB-1A.

 H-1B visa

-The H-1B visa is the most popular temporary work visa.
-The US uses a lottery system for H-1B visa selection.
-Here’s what you should know about the H-1B lottery:
+The H-1B is the most common temporary work visa for international students.
+The U.S. uses a lottery system to select H-1B applicants.
+Key points to know include:

-• An additional 20,000 visas are given to those with a master’s degree or higher.
+• An additional 20,000 visas are reserved for applicants with a U.S. master’s degree or higher

-• You can begin working on an H-1B in October of the same year.
+• Approved applicants can begin working in October of the same year

-If your student visa or OPT grace period is set to expire before October, the employer can also apply for an H-1B Cap Gap Extension so that you can remain in the US until the H-1B becomes effective.
-The H-1B visa lasts six years with the possibility to extend and apply for permanent residency.
+If a student’s visa or OPT grace period expires before October, an employer may apply for an H-1B Cap-Gap Extension, allowing the student to remain in the U.S. until the H-1B becomes effective.
+The H-1B visa is valid for up to six years and may allow for permanent residency sponsorship.

 E-2 visa

 The E-2 visa may be a good option for student entrepreneurs.
-To qualify, you must be from a treaty country and invest a significant amount of seed money into your company.
-The amount that counts as significant depends on the value of the company.
-You must also own at least 50% of the company.
+To qualify, applicants must be from a treaty country and invest a significant amount of capital into their business.
+What counts as “significant” depends on the size and nature of the company, and applicants must own at least 50% of the business.

-There is no degree requirement for an E-2 visa which means that a qualifying student entrepreneur could apply before they graduate.
-This visa can be extended indefinitely as long as the business is operational and viable.
+There is no degree requirement for the E-2 visa, meaning eligible student entrepreneurs may apply before graduation.
+The visa can be extended indefinitely as long as the business remains operational and viable.

 TN visa

 A TN visa can work well for international students from Canada or Mexico.
-Only specific occupations qualify for this visa, some of which include:
+Only specific occupations qualify for this visa, including:

 • Nursing and other medical professions